Fostering and Permanence Panel

 Panel members may resign by giving at least one month's notice to the Panel Advisor.

-The Panel welcomes the attendance of prospective foster carers and adopters at meetings during consideration of their applications for approval and matching.
+The Panel welcomes the attendance of prospective foster carers at meetings during consideration of their applications for approval and matching.

 The Chair's role is to ensure that all members participate fully in the meetings, (unless an interest has been declared - see below) and that each member has an opportunity to raise questions or offer comments on each matter considered, that sensitive regard is paid to foster carers while keeping the child's welfare paramount, that consensus is achieved wherever possible and that the Panel has clear reasons for its recommendations.